minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 Now, you can convert the "wg0.conf" file to a QR code like so.

-* Up to root user to create a temporaly root session
+* Change to root user to create a temporaly root session

   ```sh
   $ sudo su